-Hanging things on a wall in a way that will be secure and stable isn’t easy.
+It’s not easy to hang things securely and securely on a wall.
 The typical methods of using angle brackets or picture frame hangers are only acceptable for lightweight objects.

 Even screwing through part of the casing, as is usually done for hanging kitchen cabinets, isn’t all that secure, considering that it depends on the strength of two screws to support a whole cabinet.
 If you’ve got something with heavy items to hang, you need a heavy-duty hanger.

-This is where the storage system of the French cleat storage system comes in.
+This is where the French cleat storage system comes in.
 Although simple in design, the French Cleat or French cleat storage system provides a safe and secure method of attaching anything to a wall.
-The interlocking cleat system is strong, allowing you to hang much more weight than otherwise, with little to no risk of falling off.
+The interlocking cleat system is robust, allowing you to hang much more weight than otherwise, with little to no risk of falling off.

 In the case of kitchen cabinets, the bottom of the cabinet is more likely to fall out than the French cleat system or storage system itself.
 The French cleat storage system, screws, or the French cleat system or storage system itself is to fail.

-French cleats are especially useful for hanging things like fireplace mantles, wall-mounted cabinets, headboards, and other heavy items to have well-secured walls.
+French cleats are especially useful for hanging fireplace mantles, wall-mounted cabinets, headboards, and other heavy items to secure walls.

 They can easily support 75 pounds or more of weight, depending on how many screws are used to attach them to the wall and what is being hung on wall cleats, as well as how securely those screws are run into the wall studs.
 Their simple design makes using them quick and easy while providing superior strength.